 With World Poetry Day just around the corner, I’ve been thinking about the poems that have stayed with me long after I first discovered them.
 Some have become favourites because of the poets’ language choices, others because of the memories associated with them.
 But all have remained significant in some way.

 Here are ten of my favourite poems, in no particular order.
 Rather than include them verbatim here, I’ve provided links to other sources, such as the Poetry Foundation and the Australian Poetry Library in an effort to respect copyright permissions.

 ‘The Road Not Taken’ by Robert Frost must be one of the world’s most well-known poems, and deservedly so.
 The image – and metaphor – of the two roads diverging in the wood has stayed with me since first hearing it in high school.
 But I’m also reminded of my childhood, of family camping trips to the Warren River in Western Australia.
 To reach our favourite campsite on the river, we took a 4WD track known as Petticoat Lane.
-When I imagine the ‘road less traveled’, it is Petticoat Lane I picture.
+When I picture the ‘road less traveled’, it is Petticoat Lane I imagine.

 2. The Red Wheelbarrow by William Carlos Williams

 ‘The Red Wheelbarrow’ was a ‘love at first read’ poem for me; something about its simplicity and the concreteness of the images drew me in.
 However, I know others who think that perhaps a poem should have more to it and it even led F. J Bergmann to write ‘The Apology’, which involves the narrator backing over said wheelbarrow.

 I cannot remember whether the poem or the film came first for me.
 With the film being released in 1982, either is possible.
 But it’s an Australian classic, and one often recited by poetry lovers.